 Security has always been a top concern for higher education institutions, and that hasn’t changed.
 However, how schools protect their campuses and students has evolved since the early days of electronic access control.
 New innovations in campus card technology are designed to provide trusted security while balancing today’s expectations for a convenient, seamless experience.

 To keep up with the latest advances in credentialing, colleges and universities across the country should take a close look at their campus card platform.
-Upgrading to smart credential technology improves the overall security of the campus and control a university has over its campus card platform.
+Upgrading to smart card technology improves the overall security of the campus and control a university has over its campus card platform.

 When it’s time to assess your platforms, you should ask: